 The Lampan Sampan SIGINT general search payloads were featuring two-meter diameter parabolic dish antennas.

 These subsatellites were deployed from the propulsion rack of the Agena-D stage of KH-4A Corona reconnaissance satellites.
-They used a solid-fuel kick-motor to maneuver themselves into their operational orbits after deployment.
+They used two solid-fuel kick-motors to maneuver themselves into their operational orbits after deployment.

 |Type / Application:||ELINT, SIGINT|